rubyworks/vclog/README.md

 ### Writing Heuristics

-You can configure custom log heuristics for your project.
-VCLog uses the {confection gem}[http://rubyworks.github.com/confection] to handle configuration, and will look for a `.confile` or `Confile` in which to find a `vclog` section.

-    vclog do
-      ...
-    end
+VCLog can be configured to support custom log heuristics to suite the work flow of any project.
+It is recommended that configurations be placed in a project's `etc/vclog.rb` file.
+But `config/vclog.rb` and simply `.vclog` or `vclog.rb` also work.

-Within this block we can define rules via the #on method.
+Within this file rules are defined via the #on method.
+For example,

     on /updated?
 (README|VERSION|MANIFEST)/ do |commit|
       commit.label = "Adminstrative Changes"